 Note Reading assignments are indicated following the chapter titles in the schedule below.
-Notation: §11.1-2 means "read chapter 11 sections 1 through 2."
-Please note that not all sections are assigned; however feel free to read/ask questions from all sections, if you have the curiosity.
-Time-wise, it is highly advised to complete the reading assignments before the class meetings so that you come prepared for in-class interactions.
+Notation: §1.1-2 means "read chapter 1 sections 1 through 2."

-Note MCHW means assignments done over Mastering Chemistry website.
-The due dates are indicated in the
+Note OWLHW means assignments done over Cengage OWL website.
+The due dates are indicated in the schedule below and they are due by 11:59 PM on the scheduled days.